 Iris Dog Eye Melanoma

-Iris melanoma occurs in the colored part of the eye.
-These tumors can be hard to see until they are really big.2 They are benign in 80% of dogs, but even benign melanomas can be problematic, because they grow quite large and cause pain, inflammation, glaucoma (increased pressure in the eye), and vision problems.
-(It is interesting to note that eye melanoma in cats is more malignant, with 60% to 70% of iris melanomas being malignant.)2
+Iris melanomas are benign in 80% of dogs.
+Still, even benign melanomas can be problematic because they grow quite large and cause pain, inflammation, glaucoma (increased pressure in the eye), and vision problems.

 Epibulbar Dog Eye Melanoma